Five Telecaster type guitars - which one is the best?

 First and foremost Jesse Edwin Davis on the first Taj Mahal album.
 Look if this one of the main guys to inspire Duane Allman to start playing slide you have to hear what he can put down.
 Danny Gatton and Tom Principato on Blazing Telecaster's, Jimmy Page on the first two Led Zeppelin numbers (and in concert), Roy Buchanan and his crying and screaming tones, Muddy Waters on everything he ever played -most of the electric stuff was his Telecaster, Robbie Robertson of the Band on the first few Band albums, Keith Richards who you might have heard of !, Albert the 'Iceman' Collins whose tone is so recognisable.
 Steve Cropper and his tasteful fills and backing of all the Stax artists from Otis Redding to Albert King, Mike Bloomfield, Amos Garret .

 To finish this brief list the other guitarist in the initial Dr Pickup band Robert Pioneer, who is also a Tele freak and general guitar lover - I wonder where his Fender Telecaster set neck would have scored in the shootout.
-When I have the time I look around on the net and put up some links to these guys albums and to other sites that deal with this kind of stuff.

 Of course a page on this subject could not be complete without mention of the Hellcasters - three cool and crazy gifted guitarists who really inject some fun into their albums.
 If you have not heard these guys now is the time :-)